gambitph/Titan-Framework/README.md

 ## Are You Using Titan Framework in Your Project?

 Let us know so we can showcase it in the site!
-Send me an email at bf.intal@gambit.ph, send the name, a screenshot, a link and a short description of your project.
+Send me a tweet at [@bfintal](http://twitter.com/bfintal)

 ## Contributing, Pull Requests Are Very Welcome